stepvda/published/lib/readme.md

 ## Note on the speech recognition available in the text files.
 I've used the new speech reconition module from Hijack called -"Transcribe"- (beta version) from Rogue Amoeba in low resource mode.
 Text files are available with result.
 What is recognitioned is only 5% accurate, the rest seems to be an AI personality chatbot designed for cyberbullying.

+## Note on sound quality
+Recordings were done using 3 different microphones at once.
+In first months I combined all into one mp3.
+Later on I split them in 3 different mp3 recordings.
+This means 1 recording per microphone.
+These can be found on the "split_microphone" folder here on github: >https://github.com/stepvda/published/tree/e6342f1d2cead17ac53fcfae88137094394a770e/lib/hijack_transcriptions/split_microphones> and also on the other sources (gdrive, onedrive and just added icloud as well).
+The 3 concurrent mp3 split mike recordings are available since June 14th.